aclaypool/terraform/README.md

     * executing ```sh -var "public_ip=`curl ifconfig.me`" ``` will grab the public IP of your current network and allow it for ssh into hosts

 ### Optional Arguments:
+* -var "inst_count= "
+  * type:
+    * int
+  * notes
+    * default 1.
+Please ensure that service limits on your account can accomodate chosen number.
 * -var "aws_region=xxxx"
   * type:
     * string